VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/1-1_Gaze-rayCastinginVirtualReality/README.md

 - Go back to Unreal an create an "BP_EyeTracker" Blueprint from the C++ Actors.
 - In the Blueprint create the following variables and functions to enable Gaze-Raycasting

 ## III.
-Transform local gaze directions into global gaze directions:
+Transforming local gaze directions into global gaze directions:

 - Align EyeTracker Actor with Pawn/Player, such that head orientation and head location are the same